Podcast For Your Business

 Podcast For Business Growth

-As I watch my teenager bop around the kitchen making a snack I ask her a question.
+As I watch my teenager bop around the kitchen making a snack, I ask her a question.
 She, of course, doesn’t hear me, because like all teens since the Sony walkman of the 80s, she has something in her ears.
-I sigh, get her attention, ask my original question, then I ask her what she is listening to.
-She responds, “oh just a podcast.”
-If there is one piece of media that seems to be able to straddle the generational gap it is podcasts.
-Now sure the topics may vary, but the medium is strong.
+I sigh, get her attention, ask my original question, and then I ask her what she is listening to.
+She responds, “oh, just a podcast.”
+If there is one piece of media that seems to be able to straddle the generational gap, it is podcasts.
+Now, sure the topics may vary, but the medium is strong.

 What podcasts do you want to target first?